 Take a walk, run, or bike ride down the internationally acclaimed 8-mile long Indianapolis Cultural Trail.
 The trail travels from Mass Ave to White River State Park and Fountain Square and is perfect for a stroll anytime during the day.
 Explore the city and learn about the culture of Indy one trail at a time.

-The first Thursday of every month from 4 to 9 pm, the IMA at Newfields will be offering free general admission to view its collection of over 54,000 works.
-The IMA is one of the 10 largest and 10 oldest art museums in the nation, and it features a wide variety of pieces spanning over 5,000 years.
+On the first Thursday of every month, Newfields offers free general admission to view its collection of over 54,000 works.
+Newfields is one of the 10 largest and 10 oldest art museums in the nation, featuring a wide variety of pieces spanning over 5,000 years.

 Crown Hill Cemetery is a favorite destination for Indianapolis visitors and locals alike, earning Trip Advisor’s “Certificate of Excellence” from visitor reviews!
 Founded in 1863, it’s the nation’s 3rd largest cemetery with 555 acres of beautiful rolling hills and is located across the street from Newfields.
 Thousands visit to take an award-winning guided tour, enjoy the peaceful beauty, sculptures, and trees, as well as to exercise, picnic, and study the history of the 200,000+ people buried there.
 Notables include President Benjamin Harrison, poet James Whitcomb Riley, Col. Eli Lilly, three U.S. Vice Presidents, and numerous others, including the infamous bank robber John Dillinger.